PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/penguinjamspring2025.md

 You can interpret the theme in any way, and implement it into your published game. **It should be a big part of your game's design.**

-The theme will be revealed on ***April 25th at 2:00 PM (Eastern Time)***.

 ***Projects that do not fit this theme will not receive any rewards.***

 ### Submit a project
-You need to upload your theme-related project to PenguinMod.
+You need to upload your theme-related project to PenguinMod **using the tag #pjamspring25 in the title or notes.**

 Make sure to upload your projects by ***May 4th at 2:00 PM (Eastern Time)***!
 Do not upload them any later than that.

 ### Judging projects
 Staff members and developers will go through all of the valid published projects.
 We will be reviewing the projects based on the following criteria:
-- Presentation: The quality of costumes and sounds.
+Presentation: The quality of costumes and sounds.
-- Originality: How new is the concept of the game?
+Originality: How new is the concept of the game?
-- Entertainment: How fun and/or interesting the game is to play.
+Entertainment: How fun and/or interesting the game is to play.
-- Incorporation: How well does the game implement the theme?
+Incorporation: How well does the game implement the theme?

 *Note: These criteria are not final; if you have something special to bring to the table then we might give you a higher score.*